mayaanne/foundations/week-1/git-stretch-error-msgs.md

 [Week 1 Home](README.md)

-# GitHub and terminal error messages (Stretch Challenge)
+# Git Messages (Stretch Challenge)

 ## Learning Competencies

-- Analyse git terminal messages
+- Analyse Git command line messages

 ## Summary

-To solve a problem, you must understand the problem.
-Git in the terminal displays important information.
-Your job will require that you are constantly solving problems, which means you need to hone your skills in dissecting what the problem is.
+Web Developers are problem solvers.
+And a great way to problem solve is to break the problem down into a series of small chunks and into plain english.

+Use the Git messages below to practice understanding Git and chunking down a problem.

 ## Exploration and Application